brayden-s-haws/pm_am_newsletter/README.md

 ## Description
-Product management is a field that is with long-form and strategic content.
+Product management is a field that is rife with long-form and strategic content.
 But when I went looking for real-time news through the lens of product management, I couldn't find anything.
 It looked like this could be an area of opportunity for someone to fill a need.
-There was a second problem, I wanted to be a consumer of this material, not a creator.
+But there was a second problem, I wanted to be a consumer of this material, not a creator.
 So I decided to see if AI could use crowd-sourced content to create a newsletter that I would want to read every day.
 This experiment with AI has become [The PM A.M.
 Newsletter](https://pmnews.today).
 Each day this code delivers an email to my inbox with the latest news that product managers should care about in a Hackernews/Reddit aesthetic.

 ![PM AM Newsletter](https://github.com/brayden-s-haws/pm_am_newsletter/assets/58832489/7e099a89-0ff5-4986-aad8-1f235e3f76df)

+If you are a product manager or are interested in product, you should [subscribe](https://pmnews.today).

 While I have fine-tuned it to deliver product management content, the prompts and sources could easily be tweaked to cover any topic or domain.
 Hopefully others take this code and create newsletters about whatever matters most to them.